 Thank you all for this outstanding effort you are making to support our wounded and their families – Airborne – comes to mind.

-Gary Sullivan an ex Para has made a decision to run the London Marathon for the first time at 54 years of age.
+Gary Sullivan an ex Para has completed the London Marathon for the first time at 54 years of age.
 Gary said he has been, cajoled and possibly bullied into doing this but I know that he is only too pleased to be able to raise funds for the Afghanistan Trust.
 Gary and Wilson James LTD have been great supporters since the conception of the Afghanistan Trust, this time he has set himself an awesome challenge.
 We all know when you do you first Marathon you can’t wait to do the next one, so watch this space.
 To date Gary has raised funds in excess of £5000 in Aid of our wounded Paratroopers and their families.
 CHECK OUT GARY’S Just giving below. ” JOB DONE” & Thanks

 Please cheer Gary on by helping him raise as much as possible for the Afghanistan Trust at